Gigibit/ernest/README.md

 * an optional `docker-compose.yml` with service wiring suited to the detected dependencies;
 * a `.dockerignore` tailored to the generated project structure;
-* operational notes outlining environment variables, health checks, and SAP S/4HANA nuances when applicable.
+* operational notes outlining environment variables, health checks, and stack-specific nuances when applicable.

 The planner cross-pollinates signals from the architecture, dependency, and compatibility agents to keep the Docker assets aligned with the target